gar1t/erlang-czmq/README.md

 The port should manage its state appropriately:

 - ZMQ context
+- Sockets
-- Auth objects
+- Auth object (limited to one per context)

-...
+- Certs

-Use dynamic arrays (vectors) to store references to ZMQ and CZMQ objects.
+We'll use dynamic arrays (vectors) to store references to ZMQ and CZMQ objects.
 Objects will be referenced using their array index.

-Destroying an object should result in the array elements being set to NULL.
+Destroying an object will result in the array elements being set to NULL.

-Alternatively we could use the ztree class and store objects with prefixed names.

-TBD

 ### Sockets - Sending and Receiving